-Describes a marketing and outreach plan, based on the compelling need established above and grassroots efforts to ensure open access to all and full enrollment.

-• Identify the number of students expected to attend the school each year by grade level in the following table (add additional rows if it will take more than five years to reach full enrollment).
+- Describes a marketing and outreach plan, based on the compelling need established above and grassroots efforts to ensure open access to all and full enrollment. - In the following table, identify the number of students expected to attend the school each year by grade level until fully enrolled (add additional rows if it will take more years to reach full enrollment).

-Year of Operation Grade Total
+Year of Grade Total Operation

-Operation

 PK K 1 2 3 4 5 6 7 8 9 10 11 12

 Year 1

 Year 2

 Year 3

 Year 4

 Year 5

 Year 6

+Year 7

+Year 8

+Year 9

+Year 10

 Total